feri/dmb/README.md

-## Glome Notification Broker (GNB)
+## Duplex Message Broker (DMB)

-GNB is a simple message broker written in Node.js.
-It sits between Glome's Redis server and the web clients connecting via websockets (or HTTP).
+DMB is a simple message broker forked from Glome Notification Broker.
+It lets backend and frontend clients to register and exchange messages.
+The underlying architecture uses Redis for message storing, and websockets for client connection (both backend and frontend).

-GNB establishes two connections to the Redis server for duplex communication.
+DMB establishes two connections to the Redis server for duplex communication.

-One of the connections is the __downlink__ that carries messages from Glome towards the clients.
+One of the connections is the __downlink__ that carries messages from Redis towards the clients.

-The other connection is the __uplink__ that transfers messages from the clients towards Glome.
+The other connection is the __uplink__ that transfers messages from the clients towards Redis.

 ### Installation